aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/encryptionmethod/_index.md

 ---
 title: EncryptionMethod
 second_title: Aspose.ZIP for Java API Reference
-description: Encryption/decryption methods can be used with zip archive.
+description: Encryption/decryption methods can be used with a ZIP archive.
 type: docs
 weight: 142
 url: /java/com.aspose.zip/encryptionmethod/